cs4241-22a/final_project/README.md

-# Final Project
-*Due before the start of class, October 13th (final day of the term)*

-For your final project, you'll implement a web application that exhibits understanding of the course materials.
-This project should provide an opportunity to both be creative and to pursue individual research and learning goals.
+Cole Manning, Mason Powell, Ben Sacak, Greg Klimov

 ## General description

 Your project should consist of a complete Web application, exhibiting facets of the three main sections of the course material:
 - Static web page content and design.
 You should have a project that is accessible, easily navigable, and features significant content.
 - Dynamic behavior implemented with JavaScript (TypeScript is also allowed if your group wants to explore it).
 - Server-side programming *using Node.js*.
 Typically this will take the form of some sort of persistent data (database), authentication, and possibly server-side computation.